benaepli/raft/docs/pages/design.md

 ## Wrapper Implementation

+See [Wrapper](\ref wrapper) for the API reference.

 ### Deduplication

-The wrapper, instead of deduplicating the stored entries, deduplicates the processing of these entries.
+The wrapper, instead of deduplicating stored entries, deduplicates the processing of these entries.
 This is to prevent the wrapper from needing direct access to the internal log or a complex persistence mechanism.

+We accept two fields along with the entry:

+- `clientID`: a unique ID for each